MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/faq.md

 ### How do I add subcomponents in the new Power Apps experience?

 As in the previous Power Apps user interface (UI), you must redo the **Add Existing** operation.
-After the solution is selected, and Customer Groups has already been added as an entity, follow these steps.
+After the solution is selected, and Customer Group has already been added as an entity, follow these steps.

 1. Select **Add existing** \> **Entity**.
 2. Select customer group entity, and then select **Next**.